-How to build a furniture catalog
+02. Build a furniture catalog

 How you shape your product catalog is paramount to the development of your brand.
 For example, if you want to be the next affordable furniture stop, your catalog might contain several Ikea-like items that buyers can build at home.

 On the other hand, if you’re an artisan seller like Wix user Beck & Cap, your catalog may consist entirely of unique, one-of-a-kind pieces.

 So, before building your catalog, take the time to clearly define your niche by taking these below steps.

 What inspired you to start your business?
 Do you want to build a brand that’s environmentally conscious using only sustainable or recycled materials?
 Does a portion of your proceeds support a charity or global movement?
 Perhaps you're fulfilling a lifelong dream or a family tradition.
 Be clear on what’s driving you to do what you do and make it a part of your brand story.
 This is instrumental in getting your customers to connect emotionally with your business.

 Describe your ideal client using thorough research.
 A well-defined target market helps you maintain focus as your business grows, so be specific.

 For example, the following target market description is too broad and lacks direction: